tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 };
 ```

-  - This Web App is deployed with `Execute the app as: Me` and `Who has access to the app: Anyone, even anonymous`.
+  - This Web App is deployed with `Execute the app as: Me` and `Who has access to the app: Anyone`.

 #### 2. Sample Google Apps Script Project Types